park108/log/README.md

 This project started to write a personal journal.

 ## On AWS with Serverless Architecture
 This application is running on AWS.
-I'm using it as a sandbox for various serverless architectures.
+It is being used as a sandbox for various serverless architectures.

 ### File processing using SNS and SQS
 Related article: https://www.park108.net/log/1638259886256